The Guardians of Justice: Release

-Film festivals

 On October 12, 2021, the series played in competition at the Canneseries festival in France.
+All seven episodes were released on Netflix on March 1st, 2022.

 Reception

-Paste wrote that if a viewer can handle the combination of tongue-in-cheek filmmaking and extreme gore, the show was "worth the watch" to see its mixed commentary on the rise of the superhero genre in popular culture.

-Decider recommended the show with a "Stream It" rating, citing the show's "riot of visuals and breathless narrative.

-Winteriscoming.net praised the show for its "inventive, creative, and fast-paced" approach.

-GameRant called it a "mixed-media experience that must be seen to be believed."
+Kevin Fox Jr. of Paste wrote that if a viewer can handle the combination of tongue-in-cheek filmmaking and extreme gore, the show was "worth the watch" to see its mixed commentary on the rise of the superhero genre in popular culture.
+Johnny Loftus writing for Decider recommended the show with a "Stream It" rating, citing the show's "riot of visuals and breathless narrative".
+Richard Urquiza of WinterIsComing.net praised the show for its "inventive, creative, and fast-paced" approach.
+Joshua Kristian McCoy in GameRant called it a "mixed-media experience that must be seen to be believed".

-Comicon.com compared the show to early hip hop artists, saying "Just as graffiti will appear as vandalism to some and street art to others The Guardians of Justice will be a polarizing series".

-Mint Lounge said of the show "Shankar has created something highly original out of something all too familiar."

-ReadySteadyCut gave it four out of five stars, saying "Any even remotely geek-savvy viewer will delight in picking up every reference".
+Tito W. James on Comicon.com compared the show to early hip hop artists, saying "Just as graffiti will appear as vandalism to some and street art to others The Guardians of Justice will be a polarizing series".
+Raja Sen, writing for Mint Lounge, said of the show "Shankar has created something highly original out of something all too familiar."
+Jonathon Wilson gave it four out of five stars in his review for ReadySteadyCut, saying "Any even remotely geek-savvy viewer will delight in picking up every reference".